mbs047/Staging-Empty-State-Page/README.md

 - Email: m.baobaid@outlook.com

 ## License
-**Recommended License:** MIT License — simple, permissive, and widely used for open source projects.
-It allows others to use, modify, and distribute your code with minimal restrictions, while protecting you from liability.

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.